 I am a PhD candidate in the Atmospheric and Oceanic Sciences program at Princeton University, working with Prof. Gabriel Vecchi.
-I am interested in how changes in climate affect the weather—especially storms and extreme rainfall.
+I am interested in how changes in climate affect extreme rainfall and temperature events.
 My research draws on observations and numerical models for insight into past & future climates.

 The HMEI-STEP (Science, Technology, & Environmental Policy) graduate fellowship provides half of my funding from fall 2023 through spring 2025.
 My STEP project, advised by Prof. Michael Oppenheimer, examines interactions between science and law in cases involving impacts of heavy rainfall in New York City.